zorael/kameloso/README.md

 # Getting started

+Pre-compiled binaries for Windows and Linux can be found under [releases](https://github.com/zorael/kameloso/releases).
+Alternatively, download the source and compile it yourself.

 ## Prerequisites

 There are three [D](https://dlang.org) compilers available; see [here](https://wiki.dlang.org/Compilers) for an overview.
 You need one based on D version **2.084** or later (January 2019).